-Currently, NIBR is going through a phase of institutional transformation in order to become an open foundation with the new name of "Organismo Italiano Business Reporting" (OIBR).
+Currently NIBR is going through a phase of institutional transformation in order to become an open foundation with the new name of "Organismo Italiano Business Reporting" (OIBR).

-The main purposes of the NIBR - which will be taken up and pursued also by the OIBR - are: a. to contribute to improving the content, effectiveness and transparency of business and integrated reporting in Italy and abroad, through the development of new guidelines and best practices documents;
+The main purposes of the NIBR - which will be taken up and pursued also by the OIBR - are:

+a. to contribute to improving the content, effectiveness and transparency of business and integrated reporting in Italy and abroad, through the development of new guidelines and best practices documents;

+b. to participate in the definition, dissemination and updating of the WICI-KPIs (Key Performance

+NIBR Activity

+The strands of activity

-b. to participate in the definition, dissemination and updating of the WICI-KPIs (Key Performance Indicators), centred on company key-value drivers, and in particular on intangible resources, to better represent and measure the value creation story of an organization; c. to spread knowledge among Italian private and public organizations of the best principles and contents of business reporting and integrated reporting;
+The operation of the NIBR is divided into two main strands, although closely related to each other: A. International level: at this level NIBR Indicators), centred on company key-value drivers, and in particular on intangible resources, to better represent and measure the value creation story of an organization;

+c. to spread knowledge among Italian private and public organizations of the best principles and contents of business reporting and integrated reporting;